 How do I learn about teaching?

 Take the first course in the MTeach program, MSE 1010, Inquiry Approaches to Teaching.
 This one-hour class will allow you to immediately experience teaching by sharing hands-on mathematics and science activities with elementary school students in their classrooms.
-You can then continue with the MTeach course sequence while you complete the requirements for your major.
+You can then continue with the MTeach course sequence while you complete the requirements for your major like you would with any other minor program.
 The MTeach program is designed and implemented in such a way as to actively prepare you for a successful career in teaching.

 How successful is the UTeach program?